maxim/portrayal/README.md

 end # => "matched"
 ```

-### Schema
+### Introspection

-Every class that has at least one keyword defined in it automatically receives a class method called `portrayal`.
+Every class that extends Portrayal receives a method called `portrayal`.
 This method is a schema of your object with some additional helpers.

 #### `portrayal.keywords`